brendenlake/archive-CCM-site/README.md

 ## Course policies and FAQ

 **Auditing**:
 We don't have room for any additional auditors at this point, if you haven't already emailed us.
-If you are auditing and you would like access to NYU classes and the readings, please add your email address [to this speadsheet](https://docs.google.com/spreadsheets/d/1tNEe5rFLpelJPZiYJfovBDDJjN5pcoC7xvhzHHoN3pU/edit?usp=sharing)

 **Collaboration and honor code**:
 We take the collaboration policy and [academic integrity](https://cas.nyu.edu/content/nyu-as/cas/academic-integrity.html) very seriously.
 Violations of the policy will result in zero points and possible disciplinary referral.
 You may discuss the homework assignments with your classmates, but **you must run the simulations and complete the write-ups for the homeworks on your own.** Under no circumstance should students look at each other’s code or write ups, or code/write-ups from previous years of this course.
 Do not share your write up or code with any of your classmates under any circumstances.

 **Late work**:
 We will take off 10% for each day a homework or final project is late.
 Assignments should be turned in all-at-once and not in pieces.
 If an assignment is incomplete and later completed, the late penalty is applied to the entire assignment.

+**Extensions**:
+In interest of fairness, we only give out homework extensions in extraordinary circumstances.
+Moreover, you must submit a request for extension at least 24 hours before the due date of the assignment.
+Extensions will not be considered, for any reasons, within 24 hours of the due date or after the homework is due.

 **Regrading**:
 If you feel there was a mistake in the grading of your assignment, you can formally request a regrade by emailing the teaching team.
 This will prompt us to regrade the entire assignment and could lead to your grade being either **raised OR lowered** depending on what the regrade finds.

 **Did you forget to turn in part of the homework, or did it print improperly?**:
-Please make sure that you double check that all of your answer appears clearly in the PDF version of your homework printout.
-We cannot regrade a homework because your answer did not display correctly in the submitted version.
+Before turning in your assignment, double check that all of your answers appear clearly in the PDF printout.
+We will not regrade a homework because your answer did not display correctly in the version you submitted.
 It is your responsibility to check before you submit.

 **Extra credit**:
 No extra credit will be given, out of interest of fairness.